Glucagon test

 How long will it be until the results are available?

-Results can take six to eight weeks.
-Generally results are given at your child’s next outpatient appointment, or by letter or phone call.
+Results can take 6 to 8 weeks.
+They are usually given at your child’s next outpatient appointment, or by letter or phone call.

 Contact details